4 Tips for Successful Healthcare Payer Contract Negotiations

 • How it exceeds or is unique from other practices.

-You can gain this information through regular patient satisfaction surveys, and getting feedback from referring physicians and administrators.
+Incorporating value-based care principles into your practice can significantly enhance your position in healthcare payer contract negotiations.
+You can collect this information through regular patient satisfaction surveys and feedback from referring physicians and administrators.

 Ideally there’s an optimum rate you want to achieve, but if you can’t get that rate right away you can always settle for a smaller rate now and negotiate an increase later on.
-In order to succeed in this type of negotiation however, it’s better to agree on small but consistent increases every year or every other year rather than large sporadic ones.
-Payers are much more inclined to agree on 2-3% increases annually rather than a one time rate increase of 10% or more, and with this arrangement you’d still be able to achieve your ideal rates and maybe even more down the line.
+To succeed in this type of healthcare payer contract negotiation, it’s better to agree on small, consistent increases every year or every other year, rather than large, sporadic increases.
+Payers are much more inclined to agree on 2-3% increases annually rather than a one-time rate increase of 10% or more, and with this arrangement you’d still be able to achieve your ideal rates and maybe even more down the line.

 You’re more likely to achieve great results by working together with payers rather than against them.
-This is why it is so important to develop a good and lasting working relationship with them.
+This is why developing a strong, lasting working relationship with them is crucial in healthcare payer contract negotiations.
 Having a good relationship with payers helps you understand their position better and vice-versa, which will help you reach mutually favorable terms.
 This also makes it easier for you to make requests, and easier for payers to agree to them.

 These are just a few of the ways you can achieve successful, advantageous negotiated payer contracts.
 What other ways have you found to be helpful during payer contract negotiations?
 Tell our medical billing company about it in the comments section below.